 In today’s fast-growth B2B sales environments, sales and technology are one and the same.
 And Sales Hacker’s CEO Max Altschuler is no stranger to sales technology.
 Max and the Sales Hacker team are gearing up to host Sales Stack 2015, a B2B tech-focused sales conference, this November.

-Gearing up for Sales Stack, we recently sat down with Max Altschuler to discuss some of the latest sales prospecting trends.
-Max was also kind enough to reveal some absolutely killer sales prospecting tactics that your team can start using today to connect with more prospects, close deals faster and win more sales revenue.
+Gearing up for Sales Stack, we recently sat down with Max Altschuler to discuss some of the latest sales prospecting trends, including what makes the best sales cadence.
+Max was also kind enough to reveal some absolutely killer sales prospecting tactics and sales cadence examples that your team can start using today to connect with more prospects, close deals faster and win more sales revenue.

 RingDNA: Due to the labor shortage in inside sales reps, a lot of new hires are fresh out of college or have very little experience.
 Which sales communications skills are the hardest to coach?

 Max Altschuler: The single hardest thing to coach is empathy.
 You either have it or you don’t.
 Alongside empathy is integrity.
 Is this person going to sell someone prospects something they don’t need or do something untrustworthy to close a deal?
 This will just led to churn, waste your team’s time, and create a sour customer.
 It’s not worth it.